Olo112/Average-Death-Rate/README.md

 ### Screenshots and generating plots
 All of these screenshots are made from a data science library to visualize data, matplotlib.
-On matplotlib, I set label of OX axis to 'Years' and OY axis to ADR.
-Of course, the data for Years and ADR was generated within Operations() class inside of count.py file.
-Next, I needed to visualize the data on chart, so I used matplotlib plot function to show data on both, OX and OY axis and decorated them a bit by adding marker argument to plot function.
+On matplotlib, I set label of `OX` axis to 'Years' and `OY` axis to 'ADR'.
+Of course, the data for 'Years' and 'ADR' was generated within `Operations()` class inside of count.py file.
+Next, I needed to visualize the data on chart, so I used matplotlib plot function to show data on both, `OX` and `OY` axis and decorated them a bit by adding marker argument to plot function.
 I have also added a label to the graph:
 ```python
 plt.title("ADR data chart from 2015")